Poisoning

 Do not induce vomiting

-Never induce vomiting without first contacting the Poisons Information Centre ("Giftinformationscentralen").
-Vomiting is rarely necessary, and could actually make the injury worse.
+Never induce vomiting without first contacting the Poison Information Centre.
+Vomiting is rarely necessary and can make the injury worse.

 Medical charcoal can help - but ask first

-• The Poisons Information Centre may advise you to give medical charcoal.
-Charcoal reduces the amount of toxic substance that enters the body, as it binds to many toxic substances.
+The Poisons Information Centre ("Giftinformationscentralen") may advise you to give medical charcoal.
+Charcoal reduces the amount of poison that enters the body because it binds to many poisonous substances.

-• Never use charcoal without first speaking with the Poisons Information Centre.
+Never give charcoal without first consulting the Poisons Information Centre.
 It is sometimes inappropriate to give charcoal to a poisoned person.

-• It is a good idea to keep medical charcoal at home as part of your own emergency kit.
-It is available at most pharmacies.
+It is a good idea to keep medical charcoal at home as part of your own emergency kit.
+It is available from most pharmacies.

 In less urgent situations

 In less urgent cases, call the Poisons Information Centre on 010-456 67 00, 24 hours a day.
-During the day, they answer general and preventive questions about poisoning.
+During the day, they will answer general and preventative questions about poisoning.

 Young children often use their mouths to explore their surroundings and like to look for things in drawers and behind cupboard doors.
-Always store hazardous substances safely.
+Always keep dangerous substances safe.